 So there you have it.
 The only reason I have many same photos is just as precautions in case I made a mistake.
 But there’s no need for me to keep all of it in the end.

 Another one is a totally failed photo.
-It can be caused by many reasons, like blur or shaken.
+It can be caused by many reasons, like blur or shaking.
 Basically failed photo means any photo that can’t even be viewed.

 There’s an exception though if that failed photo turns out to be inspiring you can keep it and use it somehow.